Stable Marriage with Covering Constraints: A Complete Computational Trichotomy: Introduction

 \section{Introduction}

 The {\sc Stable Marriage (SM)} problem is a fundamental problem first studied by Gale and Shapley~\cite{GaleShapley1962} in 1962.
 An instance of SM consists of a set $\mathcal{M}$ of men, a set $\mathcal{W}$ of women, and a preference list for each person ordering members of the opposite sex.
 We aim to find a stable matching, i.e., a matching for which there exists no pair of a man and a woman who prefer each other to their partners given by the matching; such a pair is called a blocking pair.

-We consider a problem that we call {\sc Stable Marriage with Covering Constraints (SMC)}.
-Here, a set $\mathcal W^\star$ of women and a set $\mathcal M^\star$ of men are distinguished, and a feasible matching is one where each person in~$\mathcal W^\star\cup\mathcal M^\star$ gets matched.
-By the Rural Hospitals Theorem~\cite{GaleSotomayor1985} we know that the set of unmatched men and women is the same in all stable matchings, so clearly, feasible stable matchings may not exist.
-Thus, we define the task in SMC as finding a feasible matching with a minimum number of blocking pairs.
-Somewhat surprisingly, this natural extension of SM has not been considered before.
+Gale and Shapley proved~\cite{GaleShapley1962} that any instance of SM admits at least one stable matching, and gave a polynomial-time algorithm, known as the Gale-Shapley algorithm, to find one.
+Gale and Shapley also considered the many-to-one extension of SM, known as the {\sc Hospitals/Residents} (HR) problem.
+In HR, the two sets $\mathcal H$ and $\mathcal R$ that correspond to men and women in the SM problem are residents and hospitals, respectively.
+Each hospital $H\in\mathcal H$ has an upper quota on the number of residents in $\mathcal R$ that it can accept.
+For HR it still holds true that a stable matching always exists, and can be found efficiently.